FactorySimPy/FactorySimPy/docs/basic_components.md

 - "ROUND_ROBIN": Selects out edges in a round-robin manner.
 - "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

  Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
 The parameter `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
 If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.
 The capacity of this store can be specified in the parameter `store_capacity`.
 Machine can parallely process `work_capacity` number of items.
 But, if `work_capacity` is greater than `store_capacity`, then `work_capacity` is reset to `store_capacity`.

+ **States**

  During its operation, machine transitions through the following states:

-1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.
+1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.

-2. "IDLE_STATE": When the inbuilt store is empty, but the incoming edge does not have any items.
+2. "IDLE_STATE": When the machine doesnot have any item to process as the incoming edge is empty

-3. "PROCESSING_STATE": Active state where items are being processed and pushed to the system.
+3. "PROCESSING_STATE": Active state where items are being processed.

-4. "BLOCKED_STATE": The machine is blocked, when its inbuilt store is full .
+4. "BLOCKED_STATE": The machine is blocked, when the incoming edge is full or unavilable .

-**Monitoring and Reporting**
+**Statistics collected**
 The machine component reports the following key metrics:

 1. Total number of items processed
 2. Time spent in each state

-**Examples**
+**Examples and usage**

+*** [Here's](examples.md/#a-simple-example) a simple example with all parameters passed as constants ***
+*** [Here's](examples.md/#example-with-delay-as-random-variates) an example with inter_arrival_delay passed as a reference to a generator function instance that generates random variates from a chosen distribution ***
+*** [Here's](examples.md/#example-with-a-custom-edge-selction-policy-is-passed-as-a-parameter) an example with out_edge_selection parameter is passed as custom function that yield edge indices ***

 ***Here's an example that shows how to interconnect a source to a machine using buffers and pass a python function or a generator instance as parameter.***